 Adding images to your application is a common requirement, whether you're building an image/photo viewer, or just want to add some decoration to your GUI.
 Unfortunately, because of how this is done in Qt, it can be a little bit tricky to work out at first.

 First, create a MainWindow object in Qt Designer and add a "Label" to it.
-You can find Label at in Display Widgets in the bottom of the left hand panel.
-Drag this onto the QMainWindow
+You can find Label in Display Widgets at the bottom of the left hand panel.
+Drag this onto the QMainWindow to add it.

 MainWindow with a single QLabel added